Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 * A "Modern" GCP-Managed SSL Certificate for each entry in `hostnames` not marked for exclusion
 * Other items to authorize any DNS-authorized certs created above
-* A Certificate Map with entries for each hostname
+* A Certificate Map with entries for (potentially) each hostname

 The certificates use Cloud Certificate Manager and can be authorized via the load balancer or via a DNS challenge.
 Hostnames with just a "|"